CoFH/ThermalExpansion-1.12-Legacy/README.md

 #### Notes, License & Copyright

-*A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result.
+*A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a Minecraft mod or addon.
 Basically you can't copy the code, rename the variables, add whitespace and say it's different.
 It's not.

 **A jerk is anyone who attempts to or intends to claim partial or total ownership of the original or repackaged code and/or attempts to or intends to redistribute original or repackaged code without prior express written permission from the owners (CoFH).